Do you really need a cheaper 3D visualization service?

 Statistics show that clients who opt for cheaper services are less happy with the results than those who opted for costlier arrangements.

-This article is intended for those clients who are fond of saying “I know somebody who’s willing to do this job at a cheaper price than yours.”
+This article is intended for those clients who are fond of saying, “I know somebody willing to do this job at a cheaper price than yours.”
 If you are among these clients, you must read this article!

 Now, let’s try to fathom what you’re looking for by breaking it down into three key factors: quality, value, and low cost.

-When a 3D artist guarantees a quality and valuable result and gives you exactly what you need, such services could never be cheap.
-Taking the burden and risks out of your shoulders and passing them on to your 3D artist couldn’t and shouldn’t be given for free.
+When a 3D artist guarantees quality-driven/valuable results and gives you exactly what you need, such services could never be cheap.
+Taking the burden and risks off your shoulders and passing them on to your 3D artist couldn’t - and shouldn’t - be given for free.

 3. Low Cost

-Now, we are down to the last factor.
-If you are a client who’s after the lowest cost artist available, you are also someone who does not care who does your 3D projects.
-So if you find someone else offering a cheaper deal, you wouldn’t hesitate to switch to that artist.
+Now, we're down to the last factor.
+If you're a client who’s after the lowest cost artist available, you're also someone who doesn't care who does your 3D projects.
+So, if you find someone else offering a cheaper deal, you wouldn’t hesitate to switch to that artist.

 Put yourself in your 3D artist’s shoes.
 Why would he focus on spending his valuable time with you when he can find someone else who’ll grant him the opportunity to work on numerous projects?
 Understandably, he will reject your request.